You're not a horse racing expert, but you can act like one for the 145th Kentucky Derby.

 2. Know what's at stake, and tell everybody else.

-You probably already know that only 12 horses have ever pulled off the feat of winning all three legs of the Triple Crown: the Kentucky Derby, the Preakness Stakes and the Belmont Stakes.
-The last to manage it was American Pharoah, in 2015.
-Many have their eyes on Justify, who, after Derby and Preakness wins, could become the 13th Triple Crown winner.
+You may already know that only 13 horses have ever pulled off the feat of winning all three legs of the Triple Crown: the Kentucky Derby, the Preakness Stakes and the Belmont Stakes.
+The last two to manage it were Justify in 2018 and American Pharoah in 2015.
+No other horses have managed to accomplish the feat since Affirmed in 1978.

 There's plenty that can go wrong for a would-be Triple Crown winner: A great horse can get pocketed or pinched back, especially in the Derby's and the Preakness' crowded fields.